It’s a Learning Curve

 Since starting a blog I have been on a steep learning curve.
 So steep that sometimes I think I need climbing boots and some grappling irons.

-Here are a few pointers that I’ve gleaned which will hopefully save you time when crafting your own blog:
+Here are a few pointers about the art of writing a blog post that I’ve gleaned which will hopefully save you time when crafting your own blog or maybe I should call it the beginner’s guide to writing a blog post:

 Keep to the Subject